-7. On January 29, 2020, the day their opening brief and appendix in this Appeal were due, over five months after the Appeal was filed, Appellants filed their First Request in this Appeal, seeking to stay briefing entirely or, alternatively, until April 14, 2020, along with their Motion to Confirm Appellate Jurisdiction and

-Motion to Consolidate Appeals in the Second Appeal.
-See First Request, at pp. 2-3 and Notice of Filing of Motion to Consolidate, on file herein.
+7. On January 29, 2020, the day their opening brief and appendix in this Appeal were due, over five months after the Appeal was filed, Appellants filed their Motion to Stay Briefing, or Alternatively, Motion for Extension of Time to File Opening Brief and Appendix in this Appeal, seeking to stay briefing entirely or, alternatively, until April 14, 2020, along with their Motion to Confirm Appellate Jurisdiction and Motion to Consolidate Appeals in the Second Appeal.
+See Jan.
+29, 2020 Motion, at pp. 2-3 and Notice of Filing of Motion to Consolidate, on file herein.

-8. On March 6, 2020, this Court entered its Order Dismissing Appeal and Regarding Motions in the Appeal (the "Order"), dismissing the Second Appeal, denying the request to consolidate as moot, and granting Appellants 30 days from the date of the Order, or until April 6, 2020, to file their opening brief and appendix.
+8. On March 6, 2020, this Court entered its Order Dismissing Appeal and Regarding Motions in the Appeal (the "First Order"), dismissing the Second Appeal, denying the request to consolidate as moot, and granting Appellants 30 days from the date of the Order, or until April 6, 2020, to file their opening brief and appendix.